-I just installed an High Frequency GPS and now i have a « Bus collision » message what can I do?
+I have just installed an HF GPS and now I have a "Collision bus" message, what should I do?

-- Disconnect the HF GPS and the Standard GPS.
+- Disconnect the HF GPS and the standard GPS.

-- Turn on the system and initialize once again the NMEA input where the standard GPS was connected.
-The result must be « 0 channel created ».
-It clears out this NMEA input.
+- Power up the system and initialise the NMEA input where the standard GPS was connected again.
+The result should be “O channels created”.
+This will clear this NMEA input.